 Not every metric contains metadata, but when there is metadata associated with a metric, you’ll see it in Details.

 This Placed Order event includes metadata related to Item, SKU, Categories, etc.

 All metadata listed in this section can be used in both the segment builder and the flow builder.

 Click on the timestamp to the right of an event to open an Activity Details window.

 Activity Details contains a list of all metadata associated with the metric.
 Top-level attributes such as Collections, Discount Codes, and Items can be collapsed and expanded to display even more detailed information.

 All data listed within Activity Details except for data listed in the extra section can be used in both the segment builder and flow builder.
 Data from the extra section can only be used in the flow builder, to populate flow email templates.

 For example, the extra section may contain images or prices of items.
 Use this data to populate your abandoned cart emails with images and prices of items your customers left behind.

-Navigate to Analytics > Metrics to see a list of all tracked metrics.
+Click the Analytics dropdown and select the Metrics tab to see a list of all tracked metrics.
 Metrics include events tracked by Klaviyo, as well as events synced through third-party apps.
-Each metric has an associated icon that indicates where the metric is coming from: Klaviyo-originated metrics are associated with a Klaviyo icon, API-originated metrics are associated with a gear icon, and Shopify-originated metrics are associated with a Shopify icon.
+Each metric has an associated icon that indicates where the metric is coming from: Klaviyo-originated metrics are associated with a Klaviyo icon, API-originated metrics are associated with a gear icon, and integrations-originated metrics are associated with their respective icons.

 Flows can be filtered based on an event.
 When you set up a flow filter, you can choose an event metric as part of the filter definition.
 For example, customers who enter an abandoned cart flow can be filtered out of the flow when they place an order.